Historic Property Tax Incentives

 -- Special note regarding second 10-year term of the Special Assessment benefit --

 - Owners of commercial property are eligible to reapply for a second term without needing local government approval.

-- The Preservation Plan for a second 10-year term is to be centered around one or more of the following type of projects: energy conservation, ADA compliance, seismic improvements, or sustainability, with an investment that meets or exceeds 10% of the total Real Market Value of the property at time of application.
+- The Preservation Plan for a second 10-year term is limited to the following types of projects: energy conservation, ADA compliance, seismic improvements, or sustainability, with an investment that meets or exceeds 10% of the total Real Market Value of the property at time of application.

 List of Special Assessment Properties